 1 pounds, 8 ounces - Mississippi River, Dubuque County, June 1973 - Jim Driscoll, Dubuque, Iowa

-The rock bass is mainly a sedentary and secretive fish spending much of its activity passively hiding in the shadows of underwater structures.
+The Rock Bass is mainly a sedentary and inactive fish, spending much of its activity hiding in the shadows of underwater structures.

-Spawning coincides with that of smallmouth bass.
-Nest building by the male starts when the water temperature is 65 to 75 degrees F, usually in May and June.
-Nests are constructed by males over gravel and sand bottoms where the females lay several thousand eggs.
-Females contain an average of 5,000 eggs, but one or several fish may deposit part or all of their eggs in a single nest.
-After hatching, the young fish are found only in quiet water areas protected from waves and strong current.
-Rock bass grow 1 1/2 to 2 inches the first year and reach 5 to 7 inches in length after three years.
-Rock bass have lived 13 years in nature and weighed 1 1/2 pounds, but most rock bass in Iowa seldom exceed 10 inches.
-The Iowa record for rock bass is 1 pound, 8 ounces, and was caught in 1973.
+Spawning matches that of Smallmouth Bass.
+Spawning starts when the water temperature is 65 to 75 degrees, usually in May and June.
+Males build nests over gravel and sand bottoms where the females lay several thousand eggs.
+Females have an average of 5,000 eggs, but one or several fish may deposit part or all of their eggs in a single nest.
+After hatching, the young fish are found only in quiet-waters protected from waves and strong current.
+Rock bass grow 1 1/2- to 2-inches the first year and reach 5- to 7-inches long after three years.
+Rock Bass have lived 13 years in nature and weighed 1 1/2 pounds, but most seldom exceed 10-inches.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.